-We’ll backdate your claim for a maximum of six months from when we receive your request providing you have a good reason for not sending us your council tax support or housing benefit form sooner.
+We’ll backdate your claim for a maximum of one month from when we receive your request providing you have a good reason for not sending us your council tax support or housing benefit form sooner.

 Examples of good reasons are: